heyzua/oregon-summer-school/README.md

 $ ./devenv
 ```

-That should create the Dockerfile, create the Docker image necessary to download the lectures, and start a container inside the current directory (which is assumed to live under your home directory.
+That should create the Dockerfile, create the Docker image necessary to download the lectures, and start a container inside the current directory (which is assumed to live under your home directory).

 Next, while in the container, simply run: